alexmdodge/wp-docker-integrator/README.md

-# Docker WordPress CLI Development
+# WP Docker Integrator
-A Docker configuration with WP and the WP CLI for easy and efficiency WordPress development.
+A sample Docker configuration with WordPress and the WordPress CLI for easy and efficient WordPress development.

 # Setup
 This container can be run to generate a fresh WordPress installation, or can generate a container based on a previous website (which seems to more often be the case).

 ## From Another Site
-Ensure that you have a `.sql` backup of the database you wish to use, as well as any subset of the WordPress core files from a previous site.
-In order for the `.sql` files to work with the container, they need to create a table called `wordpress` and use it in the configuration.
+Ensure that you have a `sql` backup of the database you wish to use, as well as any subset of the WordPress core files from a previous site.
+In order for the `sql` files to work with the container, they need to create a table called `wordpress` and use it in the configuration.
 This can be done through most db software, but if not, simply add these lines to the top of the sql dump,

 ```
 CREATE DATABASE  IF NOT EXISTS `wordpress` /*!40100 DEFAULT CHARACTER SET latin1 */;